Effective Strategic Alignment

 • Exercise – Tactical Alignment Categories

-• Planning the linkage relationships
+• Identify the alignment relationships of interest.

 • Interpreting the results